mui/mui-x/docs/data/advanced-components/overview.md

 You will need to purchase a commercial license in order to remove the watermarks and console warnings.

-## License key

-For commercially licensed software, a license key is provided.
-This removes the watermark and console warning when valid.
-This license key is meant as a reminder for developers and their team to know when they forgot to license the software or renew the license.

 ### License key installation